Mother uses daughter’s death to warn parents of suicide assistance websites

 NEWBERRY TOWNSHIP, YORK COUNTY, Pa. - A grieving York County mother is using her heartache to warn other parents of the dangers that lurk on the internet.
-Jacqueline Bieber's daughter committed suicide last week and says she found a disturbing website on her daughter's phone.
+Jacqueline Bieber's daughter took her own life last week and says she found a disturbing website on her daughter's phone.

 "I want parents to know and talk with their kids," said Bieber.
 "I don't want anyone to pull this up like my daughter did and think this is the only way."

-As she clenched a birthday gift from her daughter.
-Bieber is warning parents of websites and forums telling people different ways they can commit suicide.
+As she clenched a birthday gift from her daughter, Bieber is warning parents of websites and forums telling people different ways they can die by suicide.

 "I never ever knew that there was anything so accessible to anybody like this," said Bieber.

-Bieber found her daughter, Shawn Shatto laying on her bedroom floor.
+Bieber found her daughter, Shawn Shatto, laying on her bedroom floor.
 She was cold to the touch.
 Bieber tried to perform CPR but knew it was too late.
-At first, she didn't think Shatto committed suicide but later that day her phone revealed disturbing posts from a website.
+At first, she didn't think Shatto took her own life but later that day her phone revealed disturbing posts from a website.

 "They were cheering her on to the finish line of a suicide," said Elizabeth Hoffman, Shatto's aunt.